 - Dive tank handlers: The dive tanks need to be filled after each dive so you have a full tank every time you kit-up.
 So don’t forget these guys as they are key to having a great trip.

 - Onboard chefs and catering staff: Eating and drinking on a liveaboard is a key part of the overall enjoyment.
 If the food is good this adds to the whole experience.
 SO make sure you include them in your tip.

 - Other ancillary staff and the cleaners: For the liveaboard trip to run smoothly, it relies on the other staff on board.
 This includes cleaners to make sure you have fresh clean towels and bedding.
 Plus the engineer who makes sure the boat runs smoothly.

 Many of the Maldives liveaboards offer a near 1:1 ratio of crew to guests.
-So when you see that some of the liveaboards offer dive trips for 20+ divers, this means there’s a large number of crew who have to share your tip.
+Some of the liveaboards offer dive trips for 20+ divers.
+This means there’s a large number of crew who have to share your tip.

 How is it best to pay the tip to the crew on your Maldives liveaboard trip?

 When you tip the crew on your Maldives liveaboard it’s best to pay this in cash.
 Cash makes it much easier for the crew to divvy up the money between all the crew members.

 You will sometimes be able to pay by credit card.
 But the crew then have to wait before the charter company pays them.
 Plus they suffer the credit card charges.